 There’s just no way that you can sustain yourself otherwise.
 Unless you’re packing group classes and being paid more per head, I’m not sure how you’re going to pay the rent.

-With private students, it’s all about selling packages of 5 or 10 classes.
-This is great for students because it helps ensure they'll show up (unlike a gym membership, which they can just ignore).
-It’s great for the teacher because it’s a useful chunk of change you can pocket and budget accordingly.
+With private students, it’s all about selling packages of five or 10 classes.
+This is great for students because it helps ensure they'll show up (unlike a gym membership, which they can just ignore), and it’s great for the teacher because it’s a useful chunk of change you can pocket and budget accordingly.

 2. You’re going to be running around all day and have a really weird schedule.